Shimano made a few upgrades to this shoe since we tested it. Learn about the differences below.February 2019

 We've been riding in the S-Phyre XC9 shoes off and on since the end of last summer which has given us the chance to assess their long-term durability.
 The most notable wear on the shoes is the exposed carbon fiber of the sole in front of the cleat mount area.
 It's a bit scratched up from walking on rocks and gravel but isn't compromised.
 Otherwise, the Michelin rubber on the soles is still in fine shape, but to be fair, we do avoid walking in these shoes.

 The uppers are in good shape save for a few scuffs around the toes at the edge of the soles.
 The Boa dials and cables are all still in good working order.
 It is worth mentioning that Boa systems can be damaged if used carelessly, and we have taken great care to keep them in good working order.
 The placement of the Boa dials on the outside of the shoe does make them susceptible to damage from trailside obstacles, but we haven't had any issues striking ours on rocks, logs, or anything that might cause them harm.
 Assuming you don't walk on rocky surfaces in these shoes often we think they will stand up to years of heavy use.

-With a retail price of $400, these shoes are only a good value to people who can justify dropping that kind of money on a pair of mountain bike shoes.
-Most people would scoff at that price, and we can't blame you, but if you're willing and able to spend this much for a pair of super high-performance mountain bike shoes, we don't think you'll be disappointed.
+These shoes are only a good value to people who can justify dropping a pretty penny on a pair of mountain bike shoes.
+Most people would scoff at the high price tag, and we can't blame you, but if you're willing and able to spend this much for a pair of super high-performance mountain bike shoes, we don't think you'll be disappointed.